The biggest e-commerce market giant is in Australia. It is making more news than ever.

-Note: As soon as you sign-up for a seller account, make sure that the “Tax Settings“ is filled out immediately and correctly in Amazon Seller Central.
+Note: As soon as you sign up for a seller account, make sure that the “Tax Settings“are filled out immediately and correctly in Amazon Seller Central.
 Keep in mind that this should be done before making any sales.
 This will help you concentrate more on the productive parts of a business rather than worrying about the year-end tax issues.

 There are a few products that Amazon frequently promoted and sells by itself, and you should not be selling those products because you definitely cannot compete with such huge inventory or margin levels.

 Note: Before you plan and decide to sell a product on Amazon, always do research to ensure that Amazon is not selling that product.

 Australian customers have been buying products from the US and UK websites for a long time now.
 Even though comparatively small, customers have significantly grown in the last 6-12 months.
 In fact, it continues to thrive, which is truly a big concern for other Australian retailers.